athieriot/JTaches/README.md

 Usage
 -----

+        ./jtaches

+And that's it.

-You have to provide a configuration file.
+But you have to provide a configuration file first.
 By default, the program search for **.jtaches.yaml** in the current directory but you can override it from the command line.

         ./jtaches -file whatever.yaml